Leglock: Heel hook

 A heel hook is a leg lock affecting multiple joints, and is applied by transversely twisting the foot either medially or laterally.
 The torsional force puts severe torque on the ankle, which in turn transfers torque to the knee.

 There are several variations of heel hooks, with the most typical being performed by placing the legs around a leg of an opponent, and holding the opponent's foot in the armpit on the same side.
 The legs are used to control the movement of the opponent's body while the opponent's foot is twisted by holding the heel with the forearm, and using the whole body to generate a twisting motion, hence creating severe medial torque on the ankle.
 A similar heel hook can be performed by holding the opponent's foot in the opposite armpit, and twisting it laterally; a move which is referred to as an inverted, reverse or inside heel hook.

 Many practitioners considered the heel hook to be a dangerous leg lock, with a high rate of injury, especially to ligaments in the knee.
-The heel hook is illegal in many forms of competitive grappling with notable exception being the advanced categories of competition Brazilian jiu-jitsu and Sambo.
+As a result, many popular figures in the grappling world do not believe that heel hooks should be taught to beginners.
+Despite being a very old technique, the heel hook is illegal in many forms of competitive grappling and was at one point completely banned in Brazilian jiu-jitsu under IBJJF rules, but this was changed for advanced competitors as of 2021.
+Today there are several exceptions to this, most notably the advanced categories of competition Brazilian jiu-jitsu and Sambo.